lepinekong/miniapps/doc/niko/index.md

 ![https://i.imgur.com/aF4kcw8.png](https://i.imgur.com/aF4kcw8.png)

-You can then records your own data in it and re-execute the app by typing again:
+You can then record your own data in it and re-execute the app by typing again: